taffit/Bitwarden-PowerShell-Backup/README.md

 ## Requirements
 - Install the official [Bitwarden CLI](https://github.com/bitwarden/cli) according to the instructions on the page.
+> ***Note:*** The easiest way on Windows is probably to use `WinGet`: `winget install Bitwarden.CLI` and restart the shell, so the executable is available in your `%PATH%`.
+If you download just the native executable, either put it in the `%PATH%` or adjust the `%PATH%` environment variable so the executable can be found.
+> Ensure that `bw` can be executed.
+It should present you the command help text.

 Optional:
 - If you choose to use 7zip to encrypt the exports, you have to install [7-Zip](https://www.7-zip.org/) first.